During times of uncertainty, make sure you are on top of your cash. Cash management is really about stress management.

 Buying anything close to the top of the market is risky.
 For stocks purchased in 2000, it took 10 years for investors to get back to even.
-In 2018, we’re finally seeing signs of volatility as the market sold off almost 12% from peak to trough.
+In 2021, we’re finally seeing signs of volatility.
+After a tumultuous -32% March 2020, the stock markets have come roaring back.

 Be wary of people who scoff at those who hoard cash.
 These scoffers probably weren’t investing during the 1997 Asian Financial Crisis, the 2000 internet bubble, or the 2008 housing market implosion.
 If they were, they probably didn’t have very much exposure and therefore think they are geniuses for investing in a bull market.